Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits

-Of interest in this work are the states in the centre and on the edges of the Brillouin zone, corresponding to $\blochqc = 0$ and $\blochqc = 1/2$, respectively.
 The eigenstates with $\blochqc = 0$ are $2\pi$-periodic in $\scphase$, as expected, while the eigenstates with $\blochqc = 1/2$ are $2\pi$-antiperiodic.
 These boundary conditions appear often in the study of topological superconducting junctions \cite{keselman_spectral_2019, ginossar_microwave_2014, fu_electron_2010}.
 We discuss the connection between this picture and topological superconductivity in \cref{sec:discussion}.

-The computational basis consists of the true ground state of the transmon at the centre of the Brillioun zone in the first band and the state at the edge of the Brillouin zone in the first band.
+Ref. \cite{thanh_le_building_2020} defines a computational basis for the quasicharge qubit consisting of two states in the first Bloch band.
+Logical $0$ is the true ground state with $\kappa = 0$ and logical $1$ is at the edge of the Brillouin zone with $\kappa = 1/2$.
 We will refer to these states as $\ket{\psi_{0}}$ and $\ket{\psi_{1}}$, respectively (see \cref{fig:band-structure}).
 For this to be a useful qubit, a process that couples these two states is required.
-It was found that these two states may be dynamically superposed by adding a $4\pi$-periodic potential term to the Hamiltonian of the form $E_{L}\cos(\transmonphase/2)$ \cite{thanh_le_building_2020}.
-However, a physical system that effects such a potential term was not discussed.
-A system corresponding to this Hamiltonian is the key result of the current work.
+These two states are dynamically superposed by adding a $4\pi$-periodic potential term to the Hamiltonian of the form $E_{L}\cos(\transmonphase/2)$ \cite{thanh_le_building_2020}.
+However, a physical system that effects such a potential term is still required for practical implementation.

-The protection of the qubit from dephasing due to charge noise is inherited from the traditional transmon since the characteristics of the energy dispersion with $\gatecharge$ are identical (recall the Hamiltonian is the same as the traditional transmon).
-In addition to the protection from dephasing, this qubit is also protected from relaxation while the gate is not operating.
+The protection of the qubit from dephasing due to charge noise is inherited from the traditional transmon.
+Additionally, this qubit is also protected from relaxation while the gate is not operating.
 This is most simply seen by noting that the matrix element $\bra{\psi_{0}} \hat{\mathcal{O}} \ket{\psi_{1}}$ can only be non-zero for operators $\hat{\mathcal{O}}$ that break the $2\pi$-periodicity of the Josephson potential term.
-In particular, the matrix element $\bra{\psi_{0}} \hat{\sccharge} \ket{\psi_{1}}$ vanishes so, relaxation does not occur due to charge noise.
-We must however leave this protected regime to perform the gate operation since we include a term in the Hamiltonian which explicitly breaks the $2\pi$-periodicity.
+In particular, the matrix element $\bra{\psi_{0}} \hat{\sccharge} \ket{\psi_{1}}$ vanishes, implying that relaxation does not occur due to charge noise.
+Whether or not this protection from relaxation persists during gate operation is a question for future work.